Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Computing Optimal Policies

 \end{definition}

-In other words, $f$ maps any $d$-dimension vector to its nearest $\alpha$ multiples.
-We are now prepared to describe the algorithm, which at a high level, uses computes the dynamic program of approximately welfare-optimal value functions conditioned on discretized accumulated reward vectors.
+In other words, $f_{\alpha}$ maps any $d$-dimensional vector to the largest vector in $(\alpha \mathbb{Z})^d$ that is less than or equal to the input vector, effectively rounding each component \textit{down} to the nearest multiple of $\alpha$.
+We now describe the algorithm, which at a high level computes the dynamic program of approximately welfare-optimal value functions conditioned on discretized accumulated reward vectors.

+\textbf{Remark.} Since we model the per-step reward as normalized to at most 1, we describe $\alpha$ as lying within $(0,1)$.
+However, the algorithm itself is well-defined for larger values of alpha (coarser than the per-step reward) and during implementation and experiments, we consider such larger $\alpha$, beyond what might give worst-case guarantees but still observing strong empirical performance.

 The asymptotic runtime complexity is $O\left(|\mathcal{S}|^2 |\mathcal{A}| (T/\alpha)^d \right)$.
-However, observe that the resulting algorithm is extremely parallelizable: Given solutions to subproblems at $t-1$, all subproblems for $t$ can in principle be computed in parallel. .

-The parallel computing implementation of the \textsc{RAVI} algorithm leverages the computational power of GPUs to handle the extensive calculations involved in multi-objective value iteration.
+However, observe that the resulting algorithm is extremely parallelizable: Given solutions to subproblems at $t-1$, all subproblems for $t$ can in principle be computed in parallel.
+A parallel implementation of \textsc{RAVI} can leverage GPU compute to handle the extensive calculations involved in multi-objective value iteration.
 Each thread computes the value updates and policy decisions for a specific state and accumulated reward combination, which allows for massive parallelism.
 In practice, we observed an empirical speedup of approximately 560 times on a single NVIDIA A100 compared to the CPU implementation on an AMD Ryzen 9 7950x 16-core processor for our experimental settings.
 This drastic improvement in runtime efficiency makes it feasible to run \textsc{RAVI} on larger and more complex environments, where the computational demands would otherwise be prohibitive.

 It remains to see how small $\alpha$ needs to be, which will dictate the final runtime complexity.
 We first analyze the correctness of the algorithm and then return to the setting of $\alpha$ for a given smoothness of $W$ to conclude the runtime analysis.